joshuahouston/joshuahouston.github.io/README.md

 joshuahouston.github.io
 =======================
 So... this is my personal website.
-So far it's sloppy because I hardly know what I'm doing.
+At this moment in time I basically have no idea what I'm doing.
-Hopefully I can fix that within the next couple of months.